 A strong core is so much more than sculpted abs.
 Pilates recognizes the body as an integrated whole, not isolated parts of the body to train separately.
 In fact, every Pilates exercise uses the core muscles in some way.
 The core – all its thirty-five total muscle groups – is our center that connects our whole self.
 A weak core can cause a myriad of health issues such as back pain, poor posture and even injuries.
-At Sheppard Method Pilates, our Los Angeles team can help you address issues related to a weak core and begin your regular Pilates practice to strengthen your core muscles, no matter what level of experience you have.
+At Sheppard Method Pilates, our Westwood team can help you address issues related to a weak core and begin your regular Pilates practice to strengthen your core muscles, no matter what level of experience you have.

 Understanding Your Core Muscles

 Think of the core as the body’s center connecting point where your pelvis, spine, hips, and upper body meet.
 The core consists of seven major muscle groups: the rectus abdominis, transverse abdominis, erector spinae, multifidus, obliques, pelvic floor, and diaphragm.
 All of your core’s muscle groups work together to keep your torso upright and bear the load for your spine to protect it.
 Because the function of the core is to stabilize your spine, thorax and pelvis during movement, minor muscle groups in the core include the lats, traps, and even the glutes.